The Gauss Image Problem with Weak Aleksandrov Condition: Weak Aleksandrov Condition

 The weak Aleksandrov condition follows. \end{proof}

-One might wonder if we can define the weak Aleksandrov relation by just restricting to a collection of compact spherically convex sets instead of closed sets contained in closed hemisphere.
-We did not investigate this question, and we leave it to the reader if interested.
+One might wonder whether we can define the weak Aleksandrov relation merely by restricting the definition to the collection of compact spherically convex sets instead of closed sets contained in a closed hemisphere.
+We have not investigated this question, leaving it to the reader if they are interested.